top of page

 CONS:

-• A single can of sugar-containing fizzy drink often contains over 30g of free sugar, that's exceeding the recommended daily allowance in just ONE serving!
+• A single can of sugar-containing fizzy drink often contains over 30g of free sugar, exceeding the recommended daily limit in just ONE serving!

-• Regularly consuming sugar-sweetened drinks, like cola, can have significant health impacts.
-These beverages are high in sugar, causing rapid spikes in blood sugar levels and increased insulin production.
-Over time, this can lead to issues such as insulin resistance, inflammation, weight gain, and type 2 diabetes.
+• Regularly drinking sugary drinks, like cola, can have a significant impact on your health.
+These beverages are high in sugar, which can cause a quick rise in blood sugar levels, prompting your body to produce more insulin.
+Over time, this can lead to issues like insulin resistance, inflammation, and an increased risk of developing type 2 diabetes.
 Additionally, frequent consumption of sugary drinks has been linked to an increased risk of weight gain, overweight, and obesity.
-Excess body fat is strongly associated with a higher risk of at least 12 different types of cancers among adults, according to robust scientific evidence.
+Excess body fat is strongly associated with a higher risk of at least 12 different types of cancer, according to robust scientific evidence.

-• They typically lack essential nutrients and provide little to no nutritional value.
-They are often characterised by high levels of "empty calories".
+• They typically lack essential nutrients and provide little to no nutritional value, often characterised by high levels of "empty calories".

 ARTIFICIALLY SWEETENED FIZZY DRINKS